killeen31/Jacks-Weather-Dash/README.md

 -Weather API

 # Help
-I decidef to restart my JavaScript completely with a tutor and have set up eveything correctly just need to add the 5 day forecast.
+I decided to restart my JavaScript completely with a tutor and have set up eveything correctly just need to add the 5 day forecast.